Your search for how to make money from a blog ends here.

-Most people started their blogs with just a sole aim: to make money.
-So it is not out of place to scout the web in search of ways to make money from a blog.
+Most people started their blogs with the aim of making money, so it is not out of place to scout the web in search of ways to make money from a blog.

 This study by Kinsta ultimately proves the fact that everyone started their blogs to make money.

 Regardless of what words the respondents use, the reason is apparent.
-Whether it be that they started their blog to complement their 9-5 (or kick it) or to make money on the side, or the most preferred (and tired) excuse – to follow their passion.
-The bottom line is to make money.
+Whether it be that they started their blog to kick their 9-5, to make money on the side, or the most preferred (and tired) excuse – to follow their passion.
+The bottom line is to that they want to make money.

 Well, you can make money from your blog.
 You can make a living from your blog.
 You can travel the world blogging.
 Whatever you want, you just have to put in the work.